All Products

 );

-View refresh tasks
+View refresh task history

 SHOW refresh task history FOR object TABLE <object_table_name>;

-SHOW refresh task history for object table ot_demo_day04;
+SHOW refresh task history FOR object TABLE ot_demo_day04;

 ID = 20260105*******f